 APM Calculation Why APM is the most important for management EBITDA Profit before income tax adding back share of (loss)/ gain of joint ventures, net other (expenses)/income, net foreign exchange gain, net finance costs, and amortization and depreciation.
 EBITDA is the main metric used by management of the Group to measure operating performance.
 It is also widely used by investors when evaluating businesses, and by rating agencies and creditors to evaluate the leverage Working Capital Current assets (excluding cash and cash equivalents, and assets classified as held for sale) less current liabilities (excluding short-term borrowings, current portion of long-term borrowings, current portion of obligations under finance lease and Interest on bonds issued).
 The indicator of working capital is important for the company, as we are involved in trading and processing activities and hold on the balance of large volumes of stocks.
 The company also invests in business expansion, which needs working capital investments to increase efficiency.
 It is useful for users and investors because measure of both a company's efficiency and its short-term financial health.
 It also helps management to keep a business operating smoothly and meet all its financial obligation within the coming year.
 Fixed Assets Investments Net cash used in investing activities less purchase of intangible assets and other non-current assets, less acquisition of subsidiaries, less disposal of subsidiaries, less amount advanced for subsidiaries, less purchase of financial assets.
 Kernel is executing solid investment program as a part of Strategy 2021, and fixed assets investment is an important measure to monitor capital expenditure as a part of the execution of investment program.
 Investing Cash Flows Net cash used in investing activities less purchase of property, plant and equipment, less proceeds from disposal of property, plant and equipment.
 As the Group grew and developed through acquisitions, this APM helps to monitor the M&A and other investing activities of the Group.
-Funds from Operations Profit before income tax adding back income, share of (loss)/gain in joint ventures, net other expenses, the foreign exchange gain/(loss), net finance costs, amortization and depreciation, less cash used in purchase of property, plant and equipment, cash from proceeds from disposal of property, plant and equipment, finance costs paid, income tax paid, movements in allowance for doubtful receivables, loss/(gain) from changes in fair value of biological assets, other accruals, net non-realizable foreign exchange gain/(loss) and other. s, net other expenses, pss), net finance costs, in, less cash used in and equipment, cash of property, plant and aid, income tax paid, r doubtful receivables, fair value of biological non-realizable foreign Free Cash Flows Profit/(loss) before income tax adding back share of loss/gain in joint ventures, net other (expenses)/ income, net foreign exchange gain, net finance costs, amortization and depreciation, less cash used in investing activities, finance costs paid, income tax paid, changes in working capital, movements in allowance for doubtful receivables, loss/(gain) from changes in fair value of biological assets, other accruals net non-realizable foreign exchange gain/ (loss) and other Kernel is executing solid investment program as a part of Strategy 2021, and fixed assets investment is an important measure to monitor capital expenditure as a part of the execution of investment program.
+Operations of (loss)/gain in joint ventures, net other expenses, reflects our ability to The Group uses this APM as a preworking capital measure that reflects our ability to generate cash for investment, debt servicing and distributions to shareholders.
+Free Cash Flows Profit/(loss) before income tax adding back share of loss/gain in joint ventures, net other (expenses)/ income, net foreign exchange gain, net finance costs, amortization and depreciation, less cash used in investing activities, finance costs paid, income tax paid, changes in working capital, movements in allowance for doubtful receivables, loss/(gain) from changes in fair value of biological assets, other accruals net non-realizable foreign exchange gain/ (loss) and other Kernel is executing solid investment program as a part of Strategy 2021, and fixed assets investment is an important measure to monitor capital expenditure as a part of the execution of investment program.
 Readily Marketable Inventories Agricultural inventories, such as corn, wheat, barley, soybean, sunflower seed, meal and oil As the Group grew and developed through acquisitions, this APM helps to monitor the M&A and other investing activities of the Group.
 Interest-bearing Debt Sum of short-term borrowings, current portion of long-term borrowings, long-term borrowings, bonds issued and present value of lease obligations.
 The Group uses this APM as a preworking capital measure that reflects our ability to generate cash for investment, debt servicing and distributions to shareholders.